 OAGDS is one part of the process for obtaining endorsement as a deductible gift recipient (DGR).
 The DGR process is managed by the Australian Taxation Office (ATO).
-For more information, visit the Tax Office website.
+For more information, visit the Australian Taxation Office website.

-The new OAGDS Eligibility Criteria contains criterion that organisations need to meet in order to be declared as an ‘approved organisation’ by the Minister for Foreign Affairs.
-The new OAGDS Eligibility Criteria is available below.
+The OAGDS Eligibility Criteria contain conditions that organisations need to meet in order to be declared as an ‘approved organisation’ by the Minister for Foreign Affairs.
+The OAGDS Eligibility Criteria are available below.

-The new OAGDS Guidelines will assist organisations to understand the OAGDS Eligibility Criteria and application process, as well as the details and supporting evidence organisations can submit for each OAGDS Eligibility Criteria.
-The new OAGDS Guidelines are available below.
+The OAGDS Guidelines assist organisations to understand the OAGDS Eligibility Criteria and application process, as well as the details and supporting evidence organisations can submit for each OAGDS Eligibility Criteria.
+The OAGDS Guidelines are available below.

-The OAGDS Frequently Asked Questions provide organisations with additional information related to the application of the OAGDS and the process to obtain status under the scheme.
-The new OAGDS Frequently Asked Questions are available below.
+The OAGDS Frequently Asked Questions provide organisations with additional information on the process to be approved under the scheme.
+The OAGDS Frequently Asked Questions are available below.

-All new applications will be assessed under the new OAGDS Eligibility Criteria and Guidelines.
+All applications will be assessed under the OAGDS Eligibility Criteria and Guidelines.
 Please review these documents prior to commencing an application.
-The eligibility criteria include the following pre-eligibility requirements.
+The Eligibility Criteria include the following pre-eligibility requirements.

 To be eligible to apply for OAGDS the organisation applying must: